WBA Foundation 2021 GRANT RECIPIENTS

 The 2021 grant to the DC Volunteer Lawyers Project has been designated as the Patricia Gurne Memorial Grant.
-Ms. Gurne, who passed away last year, was a past president of both the Women’s Bar Association and the WBA Foundation.
+Ms. Gurne, who passed away in 2020, was a past president of both the Women’s Bar Association and the WBA Foundation.
 To honor her service, we are presenting this named grant in 2021.

 First Shift Justice Project empowers low-income pregnant women and parents to safeguard the economic security and health of their families by asserting their workplace rights.
 By receiving advice and representation, working parents are able to assert their rights before they lose their positions or before their workplace stress becomes untenable, First Shift helps them safely maintain

 their employment, their health and their family commitments.
 The WBA Foundation grant will support organization’s efforts to provide employment-related direct legal services to low-income women in the Washington Metro Area.